kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - RDS uses EBS volumes automatically striped across multiple EBS volumes to enhance IOPS.
 For MySQL and Oracle you may observe some I/O capacity improvement if you scale up your storage.
 - Storage can be increased while maintaining DB Instance availability.
 Compute resource scale will cause a temporary (few minutes) unavailability.
 - Automated backups performs a full daily snapshot of your data and captures transaction logs.
 You can initiate a point-in-time restore and specify any second during your retention period, up to the Latest Restorable Time which is typically within the last five minutes.
-- When you perform a restore operation to a point in time or from a DB Snapshot, a new DB Instance is created with a new endpoint, the old DB Instance can be deleted.
-- During the backup window, storage I/O may be briefly suspended while the backup process initializes (typically under a few seconds).
-There is no I/O suspension for Multi-AZ deployments.
 - Automated backups can be turned off by setting the retention period to 0.
 Automated backups are deleted when the DB Instance is deleted, manual snapshots or final deletion snapshot are reatained.
 - RDS supports two types of snapshot copies.
 Copy an automated DB snapshot to manual DB snapshot in the same region (so the DB snapshot is retained), Copy automated/manual DB snapshot to another region.
 - It is strongly recommended to use the DNS Name to connect to your DB Instance as the underlying IP address can change (e.g., during a failover).